zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 "Mighta come up," said Hagrid, frowning as he tried to remember.
 "Yeah... he asked what I did, an' I told him I was gamekeeper here....
 He asked a bit about the sorta creatures I took after... so I told him... an' I said what I'd always really wanted was a dragon... an' then...
 I can' remember too well, 'cause he kept buyin' me drinks....
 Let's see... yeah, then he said he had the dragon egg an' we could play cards fer it if I wanted... but he had ter be sure I could handle it, he didn' want it ter go ter any old home....
 So I told him, after Fluffy, a dragon would be easy..."

 "And did he -- did he seem interested in Fluffy?"
-Harry asked, try ing to keep his voice calm.
+Harry asked, trying to keep his voice calm.

 "Well -- yeah -- how many three-headed dogs d'yeh meet, even around Hogwarts?
 So I told him, Fluffy's a piece o' cake if yeh know how to calm him down, jus' play him a bit o' music an' he'll go straight off ter sleep --"